wpumacay/cs_machine_learning/final_project/chatbot/README.md

 There are some options as to what kind of cell to use in our RNN, which could be a vanilla RNN cell, an LSTM cell and a GRU cell.

-Recall, a RNN can be seen in an unrolled way, as show in the following picture :
+Recall, a RNN can be seen in an unrolled way, as shown in the following picture :

 ![rnnUnrolled](_img/img_rnnUnrolled.jpg)